 And just so you don’t think I’m always down on bonny John, who was himself brilliantly educated at the Royal College of Music, here’s his orchestration, written in 2002 when he was 30, of Howard Goodall’s score for the TV movie The Gathering Storm, a bit Elgarish.
 And here’s the orchestration he wrote when he was 28, of Richard Rodney Bennett’s music for the TV mini-series fantasy Gormenghast, which won the Ivor Novello Award for Best Film Score in 2000.

-And simply note that there’s nothing subtle about Rachel’s devotion to one particular maestro of the pen.
+Simply note that there’s nothing subtle about Rachel’s devotion to one particular maestro of the pen.
 And you think I’m the only crazy one out there.

 The comedy short Fuck Me, Ray Bradbury was nominated in 2011 for a Hugo Award—you know, from the prestigious World Science Fiction Society, so this isn’t just any old piece of porn.
 So laugh your ass off, or shut up.

-Looking ahead to May 25John, I have three stories in my repertoire I’ve been saving all these years for that one special person.
+Looking ahead to May 25, 2024—John, I have three stories in my repertoire I’ve been saving all these years for that one special person.
 Not Mister Grumble, not Mamoulian, certainly not Steve Gyllenhaal.
 You.
 You read the first one, the story of how I met agent-turned-producer Michael Linnit and had my first orgasm at the St Regis.
 This is the second.
 (The third is the story of how I got my job as Night Solfeggist at ASCAP.
 I’ll tell that one this summer.)

 Of course there’s no “h” in the actual title but I’m putting it in anyway to alert singers to the long vowel because the money-grubbing whore who wrote the lyrics to this Broadway musical standard didn’t give two shits for singers.